What are the most important things to know about Trizivir?

 Trizivir may cause myopathy, especially when used for a long time.
 Contact your health care provider right away if you have muscle pain or weakness.

-Trizivir can cause blood disorders such as extremely reduced numbers of red blood cells (severe anemia) or reduced numbers of white blood cells (neutropenia).
+Trizivir can cause blood disorders such as very low number of red blood cells (severe anemia) or lower than normal number of white blood cells (neutropenia).
 Keep all appointments to have your blood count checked while you’re taking Trizivir.